GreptimeTeam/docs/docs/user-guide/migrate-to-greptimedb/migrate-from-postgresql.md

 ```

 Replace the `-h`, `-p` and `-U` flags with the appropriate values for your PostgreSQL server.
 The `-n` flag is used to
 specify the schemas to be exported.
-Add the database in the end.
-Note that we pipe the pg_dump output through a special
+And the database `postgres` is at the end of the `pg_dump` command line.
+Note that we pipe the `pg_dump` output through a special
-`grep`, to remove some unnecessary "`SET`" or "`SELECT`" lines.
+`grep`, to remove some unnecessary `SET` or `SELECT` lines.
 The final output will be written to the
 `/path/to/output.sql` file.

 The content in the `/path/to/output.sql` file should be like this: